Review of Royal Canin Veterinary Diet Hydrolyzed Protein Dry Dog Food

-The Royal Canin Veterinary Diet Hydrolyzed Protein product line includes 4 dry dog foods, each designed to help in the treatment of canine allergies.
+The Royal Canin Veterinary Diet Hydrolyzed Protein product line includes the 4 dry dog foods listed below.
+Each is designed to help in the treatment of canine allergies.

-Royal Canin Veterinary Diets Hydrolyzed Protein Adult HP was selected to represent the other products in the line for this review.
+Royal Canin Veterinary Diet Hydrolyzed Protein Adult HP was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food